xyproto/orbiton/README.md

 ![progress](img/progress.gif)

-## Rudimentary Image Editor

-When using `ssh` to a server, it is sometimes useful to be able to create a quick `favicon.ico` file, without having to copy files back and forth to a graphical environment. `o` can create and edit small 16x16 images, and will save them as 16-color grayscale ICO or PNG images.
-Press `ctrl-s` to save and `ctrl-space` to export to the other file format.
-Any existing color will be discarded, but the resulting images will be tiny (usually under 256 bytes).

 ## Easter eggs

 Pressing `ctrl-space` will render Markdown files to PDF using `pandoc` (as opposed to `ctrl-r`, which will save the text directly to a PDF, without using `pandoc`).